noobskies/t3a-videoblade/memory-bank/productContext.md

 #### Authentication Flow

-1. User visits the homepage
+1. User visits the homepage (Landing Page)
-2. Can sign in/out using NextAuth.js
+2. Can sign in via OAuth
-3. Authenticated users can create posts
+3. **Authenticated users are redirected to the Dashboard**
 4. Session persists across page loads

 #### Post Management